FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.rst

-The view layer makes it possible to write ``format`` (html, json, xml, etc) agnostic controllers, by placing a layer between the Controller and the generation of the final output via the templating or a serializer.
+The view layer makes it possible to write ``format`` (html, json, xml, etc) agnostic controllers, by placing a layer between the Controller and the generation of the final output via a serializer.

 The bundle works both with the `Symfony Serializer Component`_ and the more sophisticated `serializer`_ created by Johannes Schmitt and integrated via the